 Please note that from April 2014 the marking system is changing to comply with ADI1, which you can view here.
 I will try to get hold of the latest PST marking sheets, which I assume will have to change at some point.
-Please note that I am not saying the PSTs have changed – just that I expect that they will at some point, because they don’t reflect the CCL headings being used (for example) in the revamped “check test”.
-At the moment, the PSTs are a little out of step with the rest of the system.
+Please note that I am not saying the PSTs have changed – just that I expect that they will at some point, because they don’t reflect the CCL headings being used (for example) in the revamped “check test” (now known as the “standards check”).
+At the moment, the PSTs and Part 3 are a little out of step with the rest of the system.

-I’ve put this comment in because some prat on a certain forum has suggested that I have said the PST’s HAVE changed.
+I’ve put this comment in because some prat on a particularly aggressive forum has suggested that I have said the PST’s HAVE changed.
+There’s always one idiot who looks for things that aren’t there.
 I haven’t said that at all.
-Thousands of people have downloaded these forms without any such complaint.
-You’re welcome.

 Rest assured, if the PSTs do change to reflect the role of CCL in future – which I believe they will have to if consistency is to be maintained – I will get copies of them.
 How long any such change will take is anyone’s guess.